GabeScott/standard-works-vault/General Conference/2008 April - Faith of Our Father.md

 # Faith of Our Father

-*By Dieter F. Uchtdorf - Second Counselor in the First Presidency*
+By President Dieter F. Uchtdorf - *Second Counselor in the First Presidency*

 *Given in the April session of the 2008 General Conference*

+>*True religion should not originate from what pleases men or the traditions of ancestors, but rather from what pleases God, our Eternal Father.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2008/04/faith-of-our-father?lang=eng)